GetSetAbhi/High-Level-System-Design/leaderboard/README.md

 SELECT user_id FROM leaderboard_by_score_bucket WHERE leaderboard_id = 'l1' AND bucket_id = X AND score_band = my_band AND score > my_score;

+we need to execute this query in all buckets

 total_rows returned = rank of user within band
 ```